 Lorenzo got his first taste of the culinary world when he was waiting tables in college and became entranced by the bustling excitement and activity.
 He later worked as a waiter under Chef Dennis Foy at The Tarragon Tree in New Jersey and as a food runner then waiter and then manager under Chef Michael Roberts at Trumps (named after the wild cards in Bridge, not the former occupant of 1600 Pennsylvania Avenue) in Los Angeles.
 Lorenzo was the opening Manager of One Market in 1993 and served as General Manager/Partner from 2000 to 2008.
 After a two year Southern California sabbatical, he returned to One Market in March 2010.

 “The most rewarding aspect of my position is receiving a sincere ‘Thank you’ from a guest for all of our collective efforts, and knowing that this guest will share their experience at One Market Restaurant with their friends and family.”

 Bouchard’s civic involvement has included a stint as a Director of the Golden Gate Restaurant Association and his participation as a founding member of the Steuart Street Restaurant Row Association.
 He recently completed his second term as a member of the Board of Directors for San Francisco Travel.

 In his spare time, Lorenzo loves spending time with his spouse, Fred and their special needs rescue black Labrador Retriever, Jett at their home in Rancho Mirage, CA. Lorenzo is working as well on catching up on the family history he’s recently discovered via 23andMe.
-He met his paternal biological family in 2017 including his father who owned and operated a successful NY-based fruit and produce import business and is a master home-chef and a grandmother who was the first female chef admitted into a Manhattan chef’s labor organization.
+He met his paternal biological family in 2017 including his father who owned and operated a successful NY-based multi-national fruit and produce import business and was a master home-chef and a grandmother who was the first female chef admitted into a Manhattan chef’s labor organization.
 Clearly the apple didn’t fall far from the tree.